-She was the Architecture Program Director since July 2011 after previously serving as the Associate Program Director of Architecture.
-Since her arrival Ulrike, has energetically reformed the Architecture Program, which she led to a highly successful reaccreditation through the NAAB in collaboration with Department Head Jon Coddington in spring 2012.
+She was the Architecture Program Director from 2011 to 2013 after previously serving as the Associate Program Director of Architecture.
+Since her arrival, Ulrike has led profound changes to the curriculum and energetically reformed the Architecture Program, which she directed to a highly successful reaccreditation through the NAAB in collaboration with then Department Head Jon Coddington in spring 2012.
 Prior to her position at Drexel University, Ulrike has taught at the Bauhaus-Universität Weimar, Germany and at the Washington Alexandria Architecture Center of Virginia Tech.
 She is a member of the American Institute of Architects AIA, a registered architect with the Architektenkammer Baden-Württemberg, Germany, and holds an architectural license with New York State.
 Ulrike Altenmüller-Lewis has practiced in Germany as well as in the USA, where she worked with RTKL Associates in Washington DC and Alfredo De Vido in New York City.

-The secondary research interest lies in the work of the German modernist architect Bruno Taut.
-In collaboration with Matthew Mindrup (Marywood University, Scranton), Ulrike has prepared an annotated English translation of Taut’s anthology “Die Stadtkrone (The City Crown)” that was first published in 1917.
-This significant anthology will be first available to an English-speaking audience as publication with Ashgate in 2014.
+The secondary research interest centers on translations of important historic texts from German into English, which is based on the awareness of the impact access to sources can make on research and scholarship.
+Centered on the challenge to find appropriate terminologies that adequately maintain the content and culture of the texts when translated into the English language.
+In collaboration with Matthew Mindrup (University of Sydney), Ulrike Altenmüller-Lewis has prepared an annotated English translation of Taut’s anthology Die Stadtkrone (The City Crown) that was first published in 1917.
+This significant anthology was first available to an English-speaking audience as publication with Ashgate in 2015.